targetteal/o2-pt/rule-book.md

 ## Restrictions

-_Restrictions_ are limitations of authority that apply to all _Roles_ of a given _Circle_.

-_Restrictions_ are composed of a title and a description (both mandatory).

-_Restrictions_ cascade to all inner _Circles_, unless otherwise specified in the description.
+_Restrictions_ are limitations of authority that apply to all _Roles_ of a given _Circle_. _Restrictions_ are composed of a title and a description (both mandatory), and cascade to all inner _Circles_, unless otherwise specified in their description.

-_Restrictions_ cannot set expectations, because that is the goal of an _Accountability_.
+_Restrictions_ cannot set expectations, because that is the purpose of an _Accountability_.
 Nevertheless, a _Restriction_ may demand action, but only for the individuals to which the _Restriction_ applies in the specific condition that triggers it.

 ## Structure Evolution